Dannyle1237/MedicalAnalysis/README.md

 * Structure of website with HTML and Javascript
 * bootstrap for design templates
 * CSS for stylistic presentation
-* javascript element selection used for event handling
+* Javascript element selection used for event handling

 Backend
 * Flask web development framework